How Sandvik is Embracing Sustainable Manufacturing & Empowering Workforce?

-In April 2023, Helen Blomqvist, the esteemed President of Sandvik Coromant, visited Sandvik Coromant’s Indian operations in Pune.
+In April 2023, Helen Blomqvist, President of Sandvik Coromant, visited the company’s Indian operations in Pune.
 This journey provided her with a firsthand experience of India’s vibrant manufacturing landscape and a unique opportunity to witness the company’s commitment to making a positive impact.
-From fostering sustainable practices to promoting an inclusive workforce and prioritizing the upskilling of employees, Sandvik Coromant, under Helen’s leadership, is taking bold steps towards creating a lasting difference in sustainable manufacturing.
+From fostering sustainable practices to promoting an inclusive workforce and prioritising the upskilling of employees, Sandvik Coromant, under Helen’s leadership, is taking bold steps towards creating a lasting difference in sustainable manufacturing.

 Sustainable development goals (SDGs) lie at the core of Sandvik Coromant’s mission, and their commitment to driving positive change is particularly evident in their endeavours in India.
-During her visit, Helen was captivated by the remarkable emphasis on sustainability throughout the country, with many local and national projects propelling the manufacturing sector towards a greener future.
+During her visit, Helen was impressed by the remarkable emphasis on sustainability throughout the country, with numerous local and national projects propelling the manufacturing sector toward a greener future.

 Striving for Sustainability: Accelerating India’s Manufacturing Trajectory